ossinova/oscardyremyhr.me/content/about/experience.md

     date_start: '2021-12-01'
     date_end: ''
     description: |2-
       Consulting on a project involving building a seamless data platform.
-Data Engineering tasks consisting of buoilding a delta lake using Azure Data Factory and Databrick.
+Data Engineering tasks consisting of building a delta lake using Azure Data Factory and Databricks.

+      * Crated dynamic and modularized notebooks using PySpark
+      * Incorporated medallion architecture and Unity Catalog
+      * Created orchestration pipelines in ADF

   - title: Junior Data Engineer
     company: HeltHjem